 Add magnesium acetate and template DNA to the caps of each PCR tube according to specified volumes [1].
 Briefly centrifuge the tubes to mix and initiate the RPA reaction [2].
 Then incubate the tubes in a thermocycler at 39 degrees Celsius for 40 minutes to carry out the RPA amplification reaction [3].
+Alternatively, incubate the samples using DNA-free eppendorf tubes in a thermo block.